elixir-europe/rdmkit/pages/about/media_kit.md

 title: Media kit
 ---

+The logo's and images listed here are licensed under a Creative Commons Attribution 4.0 International License, just like the rest of the content on RDMkit.
+THis means that you can reuse them, as long as you give attribution to RDMkit.

 ## RDMkit logo

 For use in presentations, tutorials and all other RDMkit related activities the RDMkit logo is available in several flavours, both in PNG and SVG: